Download and print as a PDF (1MB pdf)

 Push back into breast tissue a little, and then gently compress the breast.You can move finger and thumb, around the breast so that you express all areas.
 Ask a member of staff to talk you through it.

 The trick is not to be put off if you do not see anything at first, the repeated hand expression will trigger the production of colostrum as the day goes on, and in the course of a day you can go from nothing, to a few beads by lunchtime to collecting colostrum into a syringe for baby by late afternoon!
-Babies only need small amounts of colostrum in the first day and even tiny beads of colostrum are packed with components which reduce risk of infection; increase baby’s ability to use alternative energy stores in the first two days, and help protect against future illness.

 Common breastfeeding concerns

 Please also see NHS breastfeeding for the latest information and advice on breastfeeding including lots of really useful videos and tips for successful feeding.
+Please visit our infant feeding pages and visit our Padlet where you will find lots more useful information and videos.

 Breastfeeding drop-ins in Brighton & Hove and West Sussex